caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 The gain scale calibration options are identical to those for the flux calibration (see above):

 * Field to use (*field*).
-This can be the field number or name as it appears in the metadata, or the field code within MeerKATHI (typically "gcal"; field codes are set by the :ref:`observation_config` worker).
+This can be the field number or name as it appears in the metadata, or the field code within Caracal (typically "gcal"; field codes are set by the :ref:`observation_config` worker).
 Multiple fields can be used for the gain calibration.
 * Solution time interval (*solint*).
 Set this to 'inf' for a time-independent calibration.
 Note that for a fully time-independent calibration you may need to set the *combine* option below to an appropriate value.